-To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
+To what minimum extent are sustainable investments with an

+environmental objective aligned with the EU Taxonomy?

 The applicable criteria for fossil gas to be considered aligned with the EU Taxonomy include restrictions on emissions and a transition to renewable energy sources or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive rules regarding nuclear safety and waste management.
+For nuclear rules regarding nuclear energy, the criteria include comprehensive safety and waste management.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+Enabling activitiesdirectly enable other activities to make a activities to make a substantial contribution to an environmental objective.

+Transitional activities

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
 Does the financial product invest in nuclear and/or fossil gas related activities that are aligned with the EU Taxonomy1?